We are not currently running this course.

 - Projects must be narrative (experimental or documentary films are not eligible).

-- The applicant must be a Canadian citizen or landed immigrant.
+- The applicant must be a Canadian citizen or landed immigrant and be over the age of 18.

 - All genres are acceptable.